FAQs

 What is a ‘management constellation’?

 This approach grew out of workshops where participants came from multiple systems, most of whom had no knowledge of each other before the workshop and no contact with each other afterwards.
-In this way people chosen as neutral representatives were truly neutral and can be relied upon to report information that they are picking up from the field of information that is available through constellations.
+In this way people chosen as neutral representatives are truly neutral and can be relied upon to report information that they are picking up from the field of information that is available through constellations.
 A management constellation however is one in which all the participants are invested, in one way or another, in the issue and are also in relationship, most commonly within the same management team.
 This requires the facilitator to work in a different way as all those present are connected with and invested in the issue and the solution, so cannot be truly neutral.
 Specific approaches have therefore been developed for this context that draw on both structural and phenomenological forms and facilitation styles.

 Where does this approach to resolution come from and what underpins it?